Skip to main content

 We have provided an itemized school supply list based on grade.
 Parents may opt to purchase supplies directly from the company.
 However, parents may choose to wait to do the purchasing themselves.

 Student Planner: We encourage all students in Grades 1-7 to purchase a School Planner at a cost of $5.00.
 Included in the planner is our school code of conduct, school calendar and school district information.
-We find this to be an excellent tool for facilitating home/school communication, as well as for developing our students’ organizational skills.
+We find this an excellent tool for facilitating home/school communication and developing our students’ organizational skills.
 However, using our school planner is optional as a parent may purchase their own version.

 Field Studies and Field Trips: Classes often enjoy educational visits to community facilities which extend and enhance the curriculum.
 While we use school monies or fundraise to cover the costs of such activities wherever possible, there are times when parents are asked to contribute towards the cost of the trip.
 If you choose to have your child not participate in a field study, a suitable program will be provided at the school.

 Musical Instruments: Grade 4 students may learn to play the recorder.
-Students will have the option of purchasing one through our music teacher for $10 (cost tentative) or receiving one on loan from the school.
+Students can purchase one through our music teacher for $10 (cost tentative) or receive one on loan from the school.
 Also, our Grade 7 students who opt for/take band either purchase or rent an instrument.
 Costs vary depending on the instrument.

-Parents have the option of purchasing their child’s school supplies on their own utilizing the grade supply list or for your convenience you may wish to purchase supplies as a package through School Start.
+Parents can purchase their child’s school supplies on their own using the grade supply list or for your convenience, you may wish to purchase supplies as a package through School Start.
 Payment is made directly to School Start.
 Costs for supplies vary based on grade.

 STUDENT PLACEMENT POLICY